Trustees and governance

 Chris Gupwell – Chair

 Simon Carter has been Avoncroft’s Director since February 2007.
 Aged 10 he joined the committee of his town’s historical society in Leicestershire and volunteered at the local rural museum before studying History of Art at the University of Sussex.
 Following further voluntary work at Wigston Framework Knitters’ Museum he moved to London in 1994 to take up his first paid curatorial post at the Geffrye Museum.
 In 2000 he became assistant, and subsequently deputy curator of the Palace of Westminster Works of Art Collection owned by the House of Lords and House of Commons.
-He interests are architectural history, the history of the domestic interior and searching car boot sales for hidden gems.
+His interests are architectural history, the history of the domestic interior and searching car boot sales for hidden gems.